IIITLucknowSWEngg/CSITTeam012/Assignment 02/Test.md

 ## Feature: Rating and Review System

-### Scenario: User submits a rating and review successfully
+### Scenario: Attendee submits a rating and review successfully

 #### Description:
-Test the functionality of the rating and review system to ensure users can submit and view ratings and reviews for movies, events, or shows.
+Test the functionality of the rating and review system to ensure attendees can submit and view ratings and reviews for movies, events, or shows.

 ---